s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 // Main Content starts here
 = Introduction <chp:introduction>

-#ilt[rephrase]

 In bioelectrical signal research, @eeg is a method of recording the electrical activity of the brain via a set of electrodes (or sensors), usually placed on the scalp and/or the facial skin of the participant.
 During the EEG recording, each of the electrodes measures the electrical potential at its respective location, with one electrode being designated as the reference electrode.
 The recorded value of the EEG at a given electrode is a measure of the potential difference between that electrode and the reference electrode @hari_meg-eeg_2017.

 The time-series data thus gathered is later analyzed in order to understand more about the inner working of the brain.
 Of interest to researchers are the electrical potentials arising from brain activity; however, the raw recorded data also contains unwanted components, called "artifacts".
 These artifact potentials partially or completely obscure the brain-related signals, since they often have a similar or much larger magnitude compared to the latter.

 Thus, the data must be cleaned of artifacts before it can be analyzed.
 For this preprocessing, a variety of techniques and tools have been developed.
-These are tested on real or synthetic data, and in the end used in order to process real data for the purpose of answering specific research questions.
+These are then used in order to process real data for the purpose of answering specific research questions.
+In order to test these techniques, researchers often simulate datasets containing the artifacts of interest for the particular technique in question.
+This thesis focuses on the modelling and simulation of eye movements, power line noise and drift artifacts in EEG in order to provide these researchers with a more flexible and reproducible method of EEG artifact simulation.

 The following subsections discuss EEG artifacts and their simulation in more detail, along with laying out the aim and scope of this thesis.